 The quality stainless steel body of this submersible pump makes it ideal for pumping water from deep bores and pits.
 The ability to produce high discharge pressures means you can discharge water from deep bores using a 12V or 24V DC power supply.

 The unique design of the diaphragm pump rather then your typical impeller pump means the pump will not be damaged if it is left to run dry and this also allows some solids to be pumped without damage.
 Being a diaphragm style of pump, the pumps performance is not significantly impacted by discharge pressure and users can expect ~12L/min flow under all operating conditions and back pressures.
+Users should avoid throttling the pumps outlet flow as this will only increase motor amp draw as this is a diaphragm positive displacement style of pump, not centrifugal.

 These pumps come with 2.5m of wire which is ready for you to extend to whatever length you require.
 Simply join and waterproof your connection.
 If you're lowering the unit down a well it's recommended you hang the pump from a rope or cable and there are tabs at the top of the pump to connect to for this.